nanzt/RTSEvo/README.md

 ## Contact

-For questions or issues, please refer to the paper or contact the corresponding author at giscn@msn.com from permalab (https://permalab.science)
+For questions or issues, please open an issue on this GitHub repository or contact the corresponding author at giscn@msn.com from permalab (https://permalab.science)